Why does God allow suffering?

 “Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned—” (Romans 5:12)

 “For the wages of sin is death…” (Romans 6:23a)

 After Adam and Eve had sinned, they were ashamed of their nakedness.
 They hid from God for fear that He would see them (Genesis 3:8-10).
 God then made clothes for them from animal skins to cover their shame (Genesis 3:21).

-Thus, the first blood was shed for the sin of mankind.
+Thus, the first blood was shed for the sins of man.

 Animal sacrifices to God were handed down to Adam and Eve’s children (Genesis 4:4).
 They were the first things offered to God when Noah reached dry land (Genesis 8:20).

 Later in biblical law, we learn that death was atonement for sin as well.

 God set up an entire sacrificial system requiring animal sacrifices to atone (or right a wrong) for sins.
 God required the death of an unblemished animal in the place of a blemished sinner who deserved to die because of their sin.
 This offering of animals was ongoing, however, because mankind’s sin never ended.

 Early on within this sacrificial system, God had the Jewish people set aside one day each year which was referred to as the Day of Atonement.
 You may have heard it referred to as Yom Kippur.
 On this day, the Jewish high priest would offer animal sacrifices in the temple on behalf of the people to atone for their sins.